Happy Ending (EP)

-Happy Ending is the debut extended play by South Korean girl group DIA.
+Happy Ending is the debut extended play by the South Korean girl group DIA.
 It was released by MBK Entertainment on June 14, 2016, and distributed by Interpark.
-It consists of seven tracks, including "On The Road", released as the EP's title track.
+It consists of seven tracks, including "On The Road", which was released as the EP's title track.

-This marked the return of members Heehyun and Chaeyeon, after their hiatus in order to participate on Mnet's survival show, Produce 101.
+This release marked the return of members Heehyun and Chaeyeon, after their hiatus in order to participate on Mnet's survival show, Produce 101.
 It also marked the first release without member Seunghee and the first release with member Eunchae.

 The EP peaked at number 7 on the Gaon Album Chart.

 Background

 Members Heehyun and Chaeyeon joined the survival show Produce 101 in 2015 and due to this, they had to temporarily withdraw from the group.
 Meanwhile, MBK Entertainment added a new member to the group, Eunchae, on March 7, 2016.
 The company then announced that Heehyun and Chaeyeon will be joining the group for an upcoming comeback in June.
 The group filmed their new music video in Jeju Island and will be returning without Seunghee, who left to pursue an acting career after her contract expired on April 30.
 Since April, Chaeyeon has been promoting with I.O.I after ranking 7th on Produce 101 and debuting in the group.
 I.O.I's promotions for their debut album ended on June 4, allowing Chaeyeon to return to DIA while I.O.I promotes in sub-units before she returns to promote with the group until their 1-year contract with YMC Entertainment ends.